RecreationalMath/RecreationalMath/README.md

 <br />

-🤸‍♂️ I’m currently on a sabbatical having fun doing things that I haven't yet found an employer to pay me to do
+🤸‍♂️ ~~I’m currently on a sabbatical having fun doing things that I haven't yet found an employer to pay me to do~~ <ins>Update</ins>: Found a Unicorn 🦄 @sktime

 <br />